 There are some job interview questions that you should just always prepare an answer for.
 Every interview is different, yes, but the goal is always the same.
 You’re there to show that you’re the right fit for the job.
 Your interviewer is there to find out if that’s true.

 So, if the aim is to let them know you have what it takes to excel in the role, you need to be able to prove it.
 What are your strengths? is a question you must be ready to tackle in an interview.
 But in order to seal the deal, you need to answer it well.

 The meaning behind What are your strengths?

 Nothing in an interview is as straightforward as it may seem.
 Every single question you are asked has some deeper significance in the interviewer’s eyes.
-Bearing this in mind, if you are asked to talk about your strengths, you will need to be clever with your answer.
+Bearing this in mind, if you are asked to talk about your strengths and weaknesses, you will need to be clever with your answer.

 Variation on a theme

 As every interview will vary in some way, it’s fair to assume that you will be asked differing questions at each one you attend.
-This means that you may not be directly asked What are your strengths? but the question is likely to come in another guise.
-Alternatively, you may be asked to give a set number of strengths or to discuss your greatest strength.
+This means that you may not be directly asked about your strengths but the question is likely to come in another guise.
+Alternatively, you may be asked to give a set number of personal strengths or to discuss your greatest strength.
 So, it’s essential to have an answer that will blow them away up your sleeve!

 The recipe for success

 The importance of tailoring your responses to the role and business in question is undeniable.
 Recycling the same old, generic interview responses in every single interview is unlikely to yield results.
 To really make a lasting impact during a job interview, don’t just talk about what a great employee you are, but leave no room for doubt about your suitability for that role specifically.

 To enable you to do this, research and preparation are your best friends.
 Here’s a quick rundown of how to get ready to answer What are your strengths? in an interview.